 I think everyone is in agreement that social media clutter in the head is a real thing in our world today.
-By clutter, I mean those annoying “PiTING!” sounds from my tablet, cell phone and other devices from every email and social media account I have.
+By clutter, I mean those annoying “PiTING!” sounds from your tablet, cell phone and other devices from every email and social media account you have.
 It’s about getting stuck on Facebook reading and posting for hours.
 Have you ever been on Twitter for so long that you dearly wished something would kick you off?
 So you sleep with a laptop with the blue lights glaring right next to your bed?
 Then, you wonder why you can’t sleep.
 Hmmm …

 How It Began